 In the wake of the tragedy, the federal government is once again warning consumers about the dangers of hoverboards and associated safety hazards.

-Last year, the U.S. Consumer Product Safety Commission recalled more than 500,000 hoverboards made by several manufactures because of potential fire hazards.
+Last year, the U.S. Consumer Product Safety Commission recalled more than 500,000 hoverboards made by several manufacturers because of potential fire hazards.

 In some cases, the lithium-ion batteries were found to overheat, reportedly starting dozens of fires in homes across America.
 Homes have been destroyed as a result of hoverboard fires in Washington, D.C., Nashville and elsewhere.